Tax Season Opens Jan. 31; Changes to IRS Service Options

 Taxpayers are strongly encouraged to explore the various self-service, technology-based options that exist for tax help and tax return preparation on IRS.gov.
 Taxpayers should be aware that due to limited resources, individualized tax help on IRS toll-free lines and Taxpayer Assistance Centers has changed beginning this year.
 More information on service changes for the 2014 tax season is available on IRS.gov.

 The quickest way to get information and help is through IRS.gov.
 The web site is available 24/7, so you can get tax help any time you need.
-You may wish to bookmark 1040 Central as your go-to page for tax help.
+You may wish to bookmark Filing Your Taxes as your go-to page for tax help.
 This web page has information and links to many helpful tools, products and services that will help you prepare and file your tax return.
 They include:

 - Tax Forms and Publications.
 Download tax forms and publications.
 Many publications are also available in Spanish.